 22nd Street Antique Mall

-5302 E. 22nd Street There are several hauntings at this place.
+There are several hauntings reported.
 Furniture moves on its own.
 A woman in a long dress floating above the floor has been seen, as well as the ghost of a little girl.
-The sound of an antique typewriter typing when no one is around has been heard and a rocking chair rocks when no one is near it.
+The sound of an antique typewriter typing when no one is around has been heard.
+A rocking chair rocks when no one is near it.

 University of Arizona: